Responsible Pet Ownership

 Be a Responsible Pet Owner

 Owning a pet is a privilege, but the benefits of pet ownership come with responsibilities.
 The American Veterinary Medical Association (AVMA) is a great resource for both veterinarians and pet owners.
 Please see their recommendations and published brochure, flyer, and information below.
-For information on specific pets, visit the dogs, cats, equine, and other pets pages of the website.

 - Avoid impulsive decisions when selecting a pet.